 The property is rich in connecting habitat between the coastal saltmarsh to the west and more densely forested areas within Sloping Main to the north and east.
 These habitats are critical to predators and prey alike: small animals have the chance to forage in more open areas where food is plentiful (and where they may themselves become food) but where they are also near habitat with a thicker understory where they can safely hide.

 This has long been a place where people have loved nature.
 Land for Wildlife properties are scattered across the Tasman Peninsula, and some of the most spectacular conservation properties the TLC has sold through its revolving fund are found nearby.
 The property is bordered by popular Lime Bay State Reserve to the north, Coal Mines Historic Site to the east and private nature reserves to the south.
-This reserve will join the peninsula’s public and private reserves and make a significant contribution to the conservation of the Tasman Peninsula’s landscape.
+This reserve joins the peninsula’s public and private reserves and makes a significant contribution to the conservation of the Tasman Peninsula’s landscape.